SomeKittens/gustav/README.md

 ### Workflow

 Imagine a Gustav flow as a directed, acyclic graph.  `Source` nodes pull information out of the ether and pass them on to `Transform` nodes that process our data.
-Ultimately, the data is outputted via `Output` nodes.
+Ultimately, the data is outputted via `Sink` nodes.
 Gustav supports multiple inputs and outputs, so your app may look something like:

 ```
 s1 --- t2 --- o2